Please enable JavaScript in your browser to use this page.

 Cycling

 Bath Walking, Wheeling and Cycling Links will improve the way people cycle in, through and out of the city centre from key spots in Bath.
-It will also make cycling safer, more accessible and convenient as a travel option.
+It will also make cycling safer, more accessible and convenient.

-The routes include proposals for numerous cycle lanes that will achieve these aims.
-This is through:
+The routes include proposals for new cycle lanes designed to help meet these aims.
+They include:

 • segregated cycle lanes